HTTP-RPC/Kilo/README.md

 Insert, update, and delete operations are also supported.
 See the [pet](https://github.com/HTTP-RPC/Kilo/tree/master/kilo-test/src/main/java/org/httprpc/kilo/test/PetService.java) or [catalog](https://github.com/HTTP-RPC/Kilo/tree/master/kilo-test/src/main/java/org/httprpc/kilo/test/CatalogService.java) service examples for more information.

 ## ElementAdapter
 The `ElementAdapter` class provides access to the contents of an XML DOM `Element` via the `Map` interface.
-The resulting map can then be transformed to another representation via a template document or accessed via a typed proxy, as described [earlier](#type-coercion).

 For example, the following markup might be used to represent the status of a bank account:

 ```xml
 <account id="101">